ec3bd/cs3240-s16-team05/README.md

 To run this project locally, make sure migrations are set.
 Then run ```python manage.py runserver``` in the repository's folder.
 The application will run on [http://localhost:8000/](http://localhost:8000/).

-Questions:
-- Any particular database we need to use?

 Project Members:
 - Hudson Ayers
 - Srikanth Chelluri